BalaDhruv/QR-Pass-Creator-Flutter-Project/README.md

 ## Framework

-i have your flutter_redux framework for this project.
+i have used flutter_redux framework for this project.

 ## Demo